 - Get a plug strip that you can plug your electronics into that can be turned off with a switch to save electricity.

-- If you need new appliances make sure they are the energy star type and buy scrip from CPUMC to pay for them.
+- If you need new appliances make sure they are the energy star type.

 - Buy a clothesline to use during spring and summer when the rain stops.

 - Need a new car?
 Buy an electric or hybrid.